Pete Godbole Purchases 1,400 Shares of Smartsheet Inc (NYSE:SMAR) Stock

-Smartsheet Inc (NYSE:SMAR) CFO Pete Godbole acquired 1,400 shares of Smartsheet stock in a transaction on Tuesday, July 6th.
-The stock was acquired at an average cost of $76.10 per share, for a total transaction of $106,540.00.
-The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+Smartsheet Inc (NYSE:SMAR) CFO Pete Godbole acquired 1,400 shares of the company’s stock in a transaction dated Tuesday, July 6th.
+The stock was purchased at an average cost of $76.10 per share, with a total value of $106,540.00.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Smartsheet (NYSE:SMAR) last released its quarterly earnings data on Tuesday, June 1st.
-The company reported ($0.09) EPS for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.05.
-The business had revenue of $117.08 million during the quarter, compared to the consensus estimate of $114.76 million.
+Smartsheet (NYSE:SMAR) last announced its quarterly earnings results on Tuesday, June 1st.
+The company reported ($0.09) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.14) by $0.05.
+The company had revenue of $117.08 million during the quarter, compared to the consensus estimate of $114.76 million.
 Smartsheet had a negative return on equity of 22.90% and a negative net margin of 29.79%.
-The firm’s revenue was up 37.0% on a year-over-year basis.
-During the same quarter in the prior year, the company posted ($0.11) earnings per share.
-On average, sell-side analysts expect that Smartsheet Inc will post -1.37 EPS for the current fiscal year.
+Smartsheet’s revenue for the quarter was up 37.0% on a year-over-year basis.
+During the same period in the previous year, the business earned ($0.11) EPS.
+As a group, research analysts expect that Smartsheet Inc will post -1.37 EPS for the current fiscal year.

-A number of equities analysts have commented on SMAR shares.
-JPMorgan Chase & Co. raised Smartsheet from a “neutral” rating to an “overweight” rating and set a $83.00 price objective on the stock in a research note on Tuesday, March 23rd.
-Wolfe Research started coverage on Smartsheet in a research note on Wednesday, April 28th.
-They issued an “outperform” rating and a $75.00 price objective on the stock.
-Wells Fargo & Company reduced their price objective on Smartsheet from $72.00 to $70.00 and set an “equal weight” rating on the stock in a research note on Thursday, June 3rd.
-Zacks Investment Research raised Smartsheet from a “sell” rating to a “hold” rating in a research note on Wednesday, May 19th.
-Finally, Jefferies Financial Group upped their price target on Smartsheet from $60.00 to $65.00 and gave the company a “hold” rating in a research note on Thursday, June 3rd.
-Five investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $75.81.
+A number of hedge funds and other institutional investors have recently made changes to their positions in SMAR.
+NN Investment Partners Holdings N.V. purchased a new stake in Smartsheet during the 1st quarter worth about $89,000.
+Panagora Asset Management Inc. purchased a new stake in Smartsheet during the 1st quarter worth about $113,000.
+Migdal Insurance & Financial Holdings Ltd. lifted its holdings in Smartsheet by 40.0% during the 1st quarter.
+Migdal Insurance & Financial Holdings Ltd. now owns 2,100 shares of the company’s stock worth $134,000 after buying an additional 600 shares during the last quarter.
+Invictus RG purchased a new stake in Smartsheet during the 4th quarter worth about $146,000.
+Finally, Advisory Services Network LLC lifted its holdings in Smartsheet by 57.0% during the 4th quarter.
+Advisory Services Network LLC now owns 2,175 shares of the company’s stock worth $151,000 after buying an additional 790 shares during the last quarter.
+86.50% of the stock is owned by institutional investors.

 About Smartsheet